 2. Pick an Activity

 Throwing a traditional tea party is an obvious choice for a garden hen party.
 Not only is the theme elegant and classy, but it is also quintessentially British!
 Decorate the garden with flowers and vintage decorations, grab some pretty china plates, cake stands and teacups and have everyone wear their most beautiful dresses.
 To add a naughty twist to this classic tea party, why not hire a buff butler or two to help pour the champagne and serve the cake?
-Sunshine, baked goods, finger sandwiches, champagne, tea, and a couple of naked men—what more could a bride-to-be want?
+Sunshine, baked goods, finger sandwiches, champagne, tea, and a couple of naked men—what more could the bride-to-be want?